-AOA works to reduce administrative burden and protect patient care
+Advocacy in action AOA works to reduce administrative burden and protect patient care

 The AOA advocates with private payers to decrease administrative burden for physicians, streamline payment of claims and improve outcomes for patients.
-Working on behalf of the nation’s 186,000+ DOs and medical students, the AOA physician services team engages with health care payers when policies delay or deny patient care, create added administrative work or otherwise hinder efficient health care delivery.
+Working on behalf of the nation’s 197,000+ DOs and medical students, the AOA physician services team engages with health care payers when policies delay or deny patient care, create added administrative work or otherwise hinder efficient health care delivery.

-Insurer Policies that may impact DOs
+Insurer policies that may impact DOs

-Insurers continue to target claims involving modifier 25 with policies that trigger automatic audits, some may be based on the diagnosis and time between claims, others are based strictly on the use of the modifier.
+Insurers continue to target claims involving Modifier 25 with policies that trigger automatic audits, some may be based on the diagnosis and time between claims, others are based strictly on the use of the modifier.
 Other denials may be for prepayment clinical validation for a range of modifiers.
 AOA works closely with members experiencing increased denials or payment delays.

 Modifier 25